 Who Is This For?

-The Epiphone Les Paul Standard has such a widespread appeal is, because on paper, it’s built just like a Gibson, and yet it costs just a quarter of the price of the US made instrument.
+The Epiphone Les Paul Standard has such a widespread appeal because, on paper, it’s built just like a Gibson.
+Yet it costs just a quarter of the price of the US-made instrument.

 Appearance / Features / Controls

-This particular model is part of the new “Inspired by Gibson” line, which means it also comes with the new Kalamazoo headstock, which is, aesthetically speaking, a big improvement from the previous design.
+This particular model is part of the new “Inspired by Gibson” line.
+This means it comes with the new Kalamazoo headstock, which is, aesthetically speaking, a big improvement over the previous design.

 Overall, it’s a beautifully appointed guitar.
 It was equipped with genuine Grover Rotomatic tuners with an 18:1 ratio, which provided excellent tuning stability right out of the box.
 Also assisting this guitar with its excellent tuning stability was the standard graph tech nut.
-Even quality nuts like this aren’t particularly expensive, but they still aren’t common on guitars even at this price point, so it’s always nice to see features like this.
+Even quality nuts like this aren’t particularly expensive, but they still aren’t common on guitars even at this price point, so it’s always nice to see.

 Performance/Sound

 The first thing we noted during this section of the test was just how authentic the feel was.
-It certainly has the weight of it’s older brother, the Gibson Les Paul Standard 60s – by our scale, this Epiphone weighed in at around 9 and a half pounds.
-Everything about it felt right, as far as playability was concerned.
+It certainly has the weight of its older brother, the Gibson Les Paul Standard ’60s.
+By our scale, this Epiphone weighed in at around 9 and a half pounds.
+As far as playability was concerned, everything about it felt right.
 The one thing that would give this away in a blind test is the neck finish.
-The profile is fantastic, it’s very comfortable, and it’s fast, but the polyurethane finish doesn’t have the same tactile feel as the nitro finish on a Gibson does.
+The profile is fantastic.
+It’s very comfortable and it’s fast, but the polyurethane finish doesn’t have the same tactile feel as the nitro finish on a Gibson.

 The action out of the box was great.
 It was low enough to keep it comfortable and fast, but not so much that we experienced any fret buzz from the 22 medium jumbo frets.
 The fretboard has a 12” radius, which we found to be a great setup for this guitar.
 It had sufficient curvature to keep chords comfortable, but was flat enough to accommodate some big bends without choking out.